 - Easy accessibility with a swivel function that brings the back of the tower within reach

 - Damage prevention by keeping the computer off the floor, where it’s susceptible to dirt, dust, and perhaps a few kicks when you’re getting the pinwheel “loading” icon for too long

 A tablet holder, as well as smartphone and document holders, optimize space in a workstation.
 At the same time, they keep essential items within easy reach.

 While they perfectly complement an ergonomic workstation, there’s not much health benefit to using them.
 You might want to purchase these last.

 The Easiest Way to Keep Workers Happy & Healthy

 An ergonomic office is a place where more work gets done and employee satisfaction is high.

 Depending on your employees’ needs, they may benefit from great ergonomic products that aren’t even on this list.
 See what works best for your team before you make a purchase.

-To find out more about ergonomic office accessories and products that boost your team’s productivity, click below:
+To find out more about ergonomic office accessories and products that boost your team’s productivity, check out our free Managers Equipment Guide below:

 (Editors Note: This blog was originally published in March 2020 and was updated in December 2021 to reflect updated and relevant information.)